Citadel-Station-13/Citadel-Station-13-RP/icons/README.md

 Yes, this currently includes all turfs, mobs, objs, and misc things.
 Sorry.
 We'll work on this, we promise.
 Anyone can propose changes to the hierarchy, just know what you're doing!

 /icons
+	/_legacy - TEMP - lots of old DMIs that are widely used but planned to be removed.
 	/area - used to store area sprites, seen (hopefully) only by mappers /mapping - used for sprites for in-map-editor objects that are invisible in game world /helpers - mapping helpers like autopipe/autocable/baseturf replacers go here